raivivek/raivivek.github.io/content/programming/gsoc-16-wrap-up.md

 implemented changes.
 This is what I have been mainly doing in the last few weeks of the project.
 In the remaining time, I hope to continue testing and improving on the worker script.
-I obtained an actual data dump from the production database that I can use to actually test and see the performance.
+I obtained an actual data dump from the production database that I can use actually to check and see the performance.
-Specially because it’s a per SNP operation and there are thousands of it.
+Especially because it’s a per SNP operation and there are thousands of it.
 So, it would be crucial to see how much additional overhead it adds to the production server.

-Besides, during this process I came across several aspects of code that could be improved.
-For example, Phenotype table did not have an [unique key constraint](https://github.com/openSNP/snpr/issues/304) on the characteristic column.
+Besides, during this process, I came across several aspects of the code that could be improved.
+For example, Phenotype table did not have a [unique key constraint](https://github.com/openSNP/snpr/issues/304) on the `characteristic` column.
 So, you could have two (or more!) rows describing *hair color* or *height*.

-Overall, I would not say that I delivered perfectly on each deliverable, but we definitely moved in a forward direction.
-Several new challenges came up but we hope to continue working on their resolution - after and beyond the scope of GSoC.
+Overall, I would not say that I delivered entirely on each deliverable, but we definitely moved in a forward direction.
+Several new challenges came up, but we hope to continue working on their resolution - after and beyond the scope of GSoC.

 ### Journey